KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 3. Asset Bundle Definitions: Declare what Asset Bundles to add and what prefabs it contain.
 Add any new Prefabs here.
 4. Same as 2 but for Thunderstorepackage files, Will need to draw in correct ones when Duplicating a mod.
-5. same as 2 but for for any Specifications to include, Will need to draw in correct ones when Duplicating a mod.
+5. same as 2 but for for any Specifications to include, Will need to draw in correct ones when Duplicating a mod or adding new Specifications.

 * More "Files" Manifest Datums may be added to add folders to copy.
 Example add CategorySprites to assets folder for both ManifestPluginStaging and Thunderstorepackage